tytydraco/yessleep/out/I_found_a_Cassette_tape_at_an_abandoned_police_station_theres_a_reason_why_the_drawer_was_so_hard_to_open.md

 A: “What do YOU think is the best option?
 You’re obviously in a lot of pain….. the only option sounds like suicide.
 It will get rid of the pain.
 Your body can’t move without you screaming.
 It’s practically eating you alive.”

 B: “*laughs* oh you’re seriously going to say that.
-After all that, the tank, the femur peeling, you’re going to suggest I DIE, Just because you can’t help.”
+After all that, the tank experiment,  you tried the femur peeling TO GET RID OF THE PAIN, YOU DID THINK THE PAIN WAS COMING FROM THERE.
+HOW DID YOU THINK THAT WAS GOING TO HELP, I WAS DRUGGED UP, you’re going to suggest I DIE, Just because you can’t fix this.
+You’re horrible”

 A: “It’s the best option, the pain will leave you”